Skin Boils

 Bacteria

 Most skin boils are caused a bacteria called Staphylococcus aureus ("staph").
 Staph lives on the surface of normal skin and usually doesn't cause any problems.
-A tiny scratch or cut can let the bacteria in, allowing it to grow more than usual.
+A tiny scratch or cut can let the bacteria in, though, and allow it to grow more than usual.
 As the body tries to fight the infection, a combination of dead blood cells, skin cells, and bacteria forms the yellow-white or yellow-green fluid called pus.

 Risk Factors

 Poor hygiene and poor general health are risk factors for skin boils.
-People with diabetes, which can interfere with the body's ability to fight infection, or with other immune-suppressing conditions are also at risk.
+People with diabetes, which can interfere with the body's ability to fight infection, or with other immune-suppressing conditions, are also at risk.
 Skin problems like acne or eczema can make it easier for the bacteria to get in.

 However, even very healthy people can get skin boils.
 Sometimes they're caused by strains of staph that are difficult to fight.
 Sometimes, it's just bad luck.